skysyzygy/tq/readme.md

 ![go workflow](https://github.com/skysyzygy/tq/actions/workflows/go.yml/badge.svg)
 [![codecov](https://codecov.io/gh/skysyzygy/tq/graph/badge.svg?token=Ov8gpBWhHQ)](https://codecov.io/gh/skysyzygy/tq)

-**tq** is a wrapper around the Tessitura API that reads JSON-formatted data and outputs a series of API calls to Tessitura.
+**tq** is a wrapper around the Tessitura API that reads JSON-formatted data and executes a series of API calls to Tessitura.
 It internally handles authentication, session creation and closure, and batch/concurrent processing so that humans like you (or bots or scripts) can focus on the data and not the intricacies of the Tessitura API.

-**tq** is basically a high-level API for common tasks in Tessi.
+**tq** is basically a command-line interface for Tessitura. 🚀

 ## installation: